elrayle/covid_tracker/README.md

 ## Configuring the Jekyll theme for the area site

-Edit `/docs/_config.xml` and update the configs in Section of COMMON configs to change
+Edit `/docs/_config.xml` and update the configs in Section of COMMON configs to change.
+Configs you may want to change are at the top of the file and include comments stating how they are used in the site.

 ## Generate graphs